Autumn Term 2025

 Top Tips for Year 1 Parents

 - Look for opportunities to talk about numbers.
 If you see numbers, can your child read them?
 What is the next number, or the one before?
-Use vocabulary of more/less/fewer/most/fewest.
-Encourage adding by counting on in their head, counting in 2s, 5s and 10s forwards and backwards.
-Try to involve word problems in everyday situations.
-E.g. If I have this pizza and it needs to be cut into quarters and I have 12 toppings.
-How can I fairly share out the toppings?
+Use vocabulary such as more/less/fewer/most/fewest.
+Use journeys to practise counting on in their head, counting in 2s, 5s and 10s forwards and backwards.

 - Share books with your child – read to them and talk about the story.
 Discuss what you like/dislike about the books.
-Try to use a selection of questions to encourage the child to infer from the text.
-(Make a presumption of what the answer could be based on the information given ) E.g. Did Callum do the right thing?
+Try to use a selection of questions to encourage your child to infer from the text (e.g. Did Callum do the right thing?
 What makes you think that?
-How did everyone feel about the decision he made?
-If the decision was the opposite, what might have happened?
+How did everyone feel about the decision he made?).

-- Reading every day for 5 to 10 minutes – regular reading practice is vital to support their progress.
-Those children who read every day are more likely to become confident readers by the end of Year 1 giving them a solid basis for their future learning.
+- Read every day for 5 to 10 minutes – regular practice is vital to support progress.
+Those who read daily are more likely to become confident readers by the end of Year 1.

-- Encouraging correct tripod pencil grip – the more a child holds their pencil correctly, the more natural it will be to them.
+- Encourage correct tripod pencil grip – the more a child holds their pencil correctly, the more natural it will feel.

-- Encouraging correct letter and number formation when writing at home.
-If they reverse some letters ask them to re-write it 5 times to develop fluency in writing the letter and hopefully encourage them to get out of the habit.
+- Encourage correct letter and number formation when writing at home.
+If your child reverses letters, ask them to re-write it several times to build fluency.

 Homework

-You can find our EYFS and KS1 Homework Policy here.
+You can find our KS1 and KS2 Homework Policy here.

-As your child moves through the Primary phase they will begin to have more formal tasks such as learning multiplication tables and spellings, projects; and be expected to work for longer periods and with increasing independence.
+As children move through the Primary phase, they will begin to have more formal tasks such as learning multiplication tables, spellings and projects, and will be expected to work for longer periods with increasing independence.

 For the full version of the spelling lists, please click on the following link: